Quartile Calculator – IQR Calculator

 Step One: Sort the Data

-The first step is to sort the data set from smallest to largest.
-You can use our ordering numbers calculator to speed this step up.
+When calculating quartiles, it is essential that you’re working with ordered data, so the first step is to sort the data set from smallest to largest.
+You can use our least to greatest calculator to speed this step up.

 Step Two: Find the Median